-Mr Soh is the Chief Executive Officer of KA Group, a subsidiary of INTRACO.
+Chief Executive Officer, KA Group, a subsidiary of INTRACO

 Mr Soh is the founder of KA Group, a business he started in 1987 after identifying the huge potential for specialised fire proofing products and solutions in Singapore's burgeoning construction industry in the 1980s.
 Under his stewardship, KA Group is today one of the market leaders in niche building materials in Singapore.
 In September 2014, KA Group became a subsidiary of INTRACO when the latter took a majority stake in the company.

-Mr Soh is responsible for recommending its strategic direction as well as steering it towards achieving its corporate objectives and goals.
+Mr Soh is responsible for recommending its strategic direction as well as steering KA Group towards achieving its corporate objectives and goals.
 He continues to be responsible for product development.